Henry Darger: Career and adulthood

 Darger was seen as a good worker and was given multiple pay increases, but began to face difficulties due to the onset of chronic pain in one of his knees, and he was switched to a simpler job winding bandages.
 Infuriated towards God for the pain, he began to curse and yell at the deity, at one point shaking his fist at Heaven.
-He stopped attending Mass, and described "badly singing awfully blasphemous words at God" for hours during hard shifts at work.
-At some point, he read an illustrated magazine story about an outlaw being condemned to Hell and tortured; this frightened him into attending Mass daily and frequenting confession.
+He stopped attending Mass.
+He described "badly singing awfully blasphemous words at God" for hours during hard shifts at work.
+At some point, he read an illustrated magazine story about an outlaw condemned to Hell and tortured; this frightened him into attending Mass daily and frequenting confession.

-In 1956, Darger's rooming house was sold to new owners, photographer Nathan Lerner and his wife Kiyoko Lerner.
-Initially frightened that he might be evicted, Nathan assured him that he could continue living in his unit.
+In 1959, Darger's rooming house was sold to new owners, photographer Nathan Lerner and his wife Kiyoko Lerner.
+Initially frightened that he might be evicted, Darger was assured by Nathan that he could continue living in his unit.
+Schloeder died in 1959, causing Darger great emotional pain.
 In November 1963, Darger retired due to his worsening chronic pain.
 He disliked retirement, writing that it was a "lazy life".

 Darger was in poverty throughout his life; he probably never made over $3,000 in any year.
 His poverty only worsened following his retirement.
 He was reliant on his Social Security income, and as he was no longer able to eat meals at the hospital, he had to frequent nearby restaurants due to the lack of a kitchen in his unit.
-The Lerners were reportedly protective of Darger, keeping him as a tenant despite suggestions from other landlords that they evict him, and lowering his monthly rent from $40 to $30 one year as a Christmas present.
+The Lerners were reportedly protective of Darger, keeping him as a tenant despite suggestions from other landlords that they evict him.
+The Lerners lowered his monthly rent from $40 to $30 one year as a Christmas present.
 The Lerners mainly rented to young artists and musicians.
 Darger was a recluse in his unit; although he rarely socialized with his housemates, they frequently brought him food and cared for him when he was ill.
+During the late 1960s, he wrote his last major written work, The History of My Life.